grails/grails-views/README.md

     }

 You can also create locale specific views by appending the locale to view name.
 For example `person_de.gson` for German or `person.gson` for the default.

+### Grails Renderer Integration

+GSON views integrate with Grails' renderer infrastructure.
+For example if you create 2 views called `show.gsp` (for HTML) and `show.gson` (for JSON), you can define the following action:

+    def show() {
+        respond Book.get(params.id)
+    }

+If you send a request to `/book/show` it will render `show.gsp` but if you send a request to `/book/show.json` it will render `show.gson`.

+In addition if you want to define a template to render any instance the `Book` domain classes you can create a `gson` file that matches the class name.
+For example given a class called `demo.Book` you can create `grails-app/views/demo/Book.gson` and whenever JSON for an instance of `Book` Grails will render `Book.gson`.

 ### Changing the view base class